Many or all companies we feature compensate us. Compensation and editorial

 Table of Contents

-Home equity loans and home equity lines of credit (HELOCs) both use your home equity as collateral for financing.
+Home equity loans and home equity lines of credit both use your home equity as collateral for financing.
 As a homeowner, you may be able to borrow 85% of your home equity, assuming your income and credit are strong enough for the estimated payments.

 Home equity-based financing means lower interest rates than other financing alternatives, such as credit cards or personal loans.
 But a HELOC and a home equity loan can put your house at risk of foreclosure if you fall behind on your payments.

 Beyond those similarities, the structure and repayment process vary for home equity loans and HELOCs.
+Here’s a look at the key differences.

 A HELOC is a form of revolving credit that allows you to draw on your credit line on your own schedule.
 Most lenders provide a checkbook or credit card attached to the account.
 The interest rate is often variable, but only your outstanding balance is charged.
+Some lenders charge you a fixed rate with each draw.

 HELOCs are divided into two stages: the draw period, which typically lasts for 10 years, followed by a repayment period that lasts another 10 to 20 years.
 Depending on your lender, you may be able to convert your variable rate to a fixed rate during repayment, which can help keep monthly payments more predictable.